lbergelt/php-my-sql-pdo-database-class/README.md

 #### 4. Logs - Modify the read/write rights of the root folder

 Everytime an exception is thrown by the database class a log file gets created or modified.
-These logs are stored in the logs directory.
+These logs are stored in the logs directory, you can change the directory path with ``define('PATH_LOG_DIR', 'somedir/')``.
 Which means the database class needs write access for the logs folder.
 If the files are on a webserver you'll have to modify the rights of the root folder otherwise you'll get a "Permission denied" error.

 The log file is a simple plain text file with the current date('year-month-day') as filename.